batistagroup/DirectMultiStep/README.md

 Once everything is set up, it's suffice to simply run `python train_wsm.py`.

+Run `bash download_ckpts.sh` to download our checkpoints from the file storage.

 ## Licenses

 All code is licensed under MIT License.